drawcall/lottie-node/README.md

 # Lottie for Node.js

-Lottie is a AE render library for Node.js that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on mobile!
+Lottie is a AE render library for Node.js that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [Bodymovin](https://github.com/airbnb/lottie-web) and renders them natively on web.

-For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it by hand.
-They say a picture is worth 1,000 words so here are 13,000:
+Lottie-node is an API for runnig Lottie with the canvas renderer in Node.js, with the help of node-canvas.
+This is intended for rendering Lottie animations to images or video.

 # documentation

+Lottie-node is transplanted from lottie-web, so its api is exactly the same as lottie-web.
-View documentation, FAQ, help, examples, and more at [airbnb.io/lottie](http://airbnb.io/lottie/)
+View documentation, FAQ, help, examples, and more at [lottie-web](http://airbnb.io/lottie/#/web)

 ![Example4](gifs/demo.gif)